- 404 error

 - You see the title “Welcome to the monitoring service” and “Connection failed” message against a background with patch cords.

 To know what error occur please start browser console pressing F12 (chrome and similar) then click on “Network tab” and choose red message.
 Clicking on the “Preview” you’ll see the answer from API.
 Mostly it is caused by error “Dealer not found”.
-In the panel go to settings and insert your domain used for monitoring and save.
+In the admin panel, go to Service Preferences tab in the Account Management section, and insert your domain used for monitoring and save.
 It will be OK.